Charity Reports

 What do they do?

-The Albert Schweitzer Foundation organises campaigns to get companies and governments to adopt higher welfare standards for farm animals.
-Notable past wins to which ASF contributed in Germany include reducing the prevalence of battery cages for egg-laying hens,3 banning the practice of “beak-searing”,4 and banning male chick culling.5 More recently, the organisation has turned its attention to broiler chicken welfare and has been campaigning for widespread adoption of the “European Chicken Commitment” throughout Germany.6
+The Albert Schweitzer Foundation organizes campaigns to get companies and governments to adopt higher welfare standards for farm animals.
+Notable past wins to which ASF contributed in Germany include reducing the prevalence of battery cages for egg-laying hens,3 banning the practice of “beak-searing,”4 and banning male chick culling.5 More recently, the organization has turned its attention to broiler chicken welfare and has been campaigning for widespread adoption of the “European Chicken Commitment” throughout Germany.6

 Why do we recommend them?

-• Our advisory committee of staff and some members from Farmed Animal Funders recommends the Albert Schweitzer Foundation as one of the most cost-effective animal advocacy organisations in the world.
+- Our advisory committee of staff and some members from Farmed Animal Funders recommends the Albert Schweitzer Foundation as one of the most cost-effective animal advocacy organizations in the world.

 Why do we trust this organization?